-The Mobile Operations Complex is an 85,000-square-foot facility at 9990 Fannin, about two miles south of The Blood Center’s Headquarters.
+The Mobile Operations Complex is an 85,000-square-foot facility at 9990 Fannin, about two miles south of Gulf Coast Regional Blood Center’s Headquarters.
 It is home to the Donor Collections Department and serves as the launching site for more than 6,000 mobile blood drives that take place every year.

-Originally designed to replace The Blood Center's onsite warehouse, which was destroyed in an electrical fire in 2005, the Mobile Operations Complex also houses the organization’s Central Supply warehouse and Vehicle Maintenance shop.
-More than 200 of The Blood Center's approximately 750 employees are based at this location.
+Originally designed to replace Gulf Coast Regional Blood Center's onsite warehouse, which was destroyed in an electrical fire in 2005, the Mobile Operations Complex also houses the organization’s Central Supply warehouse and Vehicle Maintenance shop.
+More than 200 of our approximately 700 employees are based at this location.

 The facility was constructed using “green” practices, including: